Labyrinth (1986 film): Books

 Since its release, a number of books based on Labyrinth have been published.
 The Goblins of Labyrinth is a book containing Brian Froud's concept art for the film with descriptions by Terry Jones.
 It was published in 1986 and reissued in a deluxe expanded 20th anniversary edition in 2006.
-A concurrent novelization of the film was written by A. C. H. Smith which, along with Smith's novelization of The Dark Crystal, was reprinted with illustrations and Jim Henson's notes by Archaia Publishing in 2014.
+A concurrent novelization of the film was written by British author A. C. H. Smith which, along with Smith's novelization of The Dark Crystal, was reprinted with illustrations and Jim Henson's notes by Archaia Publishing in 2014.
 The film was adapted into picture book form as Labyrinth: The Storybook, written by Louise Gikow with illustrations by Bruce McNally, and Labyrinth: The Photo Album, written by Rebecca Grand with photographs taken by John Brown from the film set.
 Other tie-in adaptations included a read-along storybook produced by Buena Vista Records, which came with either a 7" 33⅓ RPM record or cassette tape.

 In 2019, Boom!
 Studios published Labyrinth: A Discovery Adventure, a hidden picture book illustrated by Laura Langston and Kate Sherron.
 Macmillan published Labyrinth: The ABC Storybook, an alphabet book by Luke Flowers, in 2020.
 Insight Kids published Labyrinth: Straight to the Castle, an interactive pop-up book for preschoolers by Erin Hunting, in 2021, and will release Labyrinth: Goodnight, Goblin King, a bedtime story book, in September 2023.
 In 2022, Insight Editions published Labyrinth: Bestiary, an in-universe "guidebook" to the various characters and settings of the film, illustrated by Iris Compiet with text by S. T. Bende.

 Video games

 The film was adapted for the Commodore 64 and Apple II home computers in 1986 as Labyrinth: The Computer Game.
 Different versions were also released in Japan only the following year for the Family Computer console and MSX computer under the title of Labyrinth: Maō no Meikyū (Labyrinth: Maze of the Goblin King), developed by Atlus and published by Tokuma Shoten in association with Activision and Henson Associates.

-Mighty Coconut, developer of the virtual reality game Walkabout Mini Golf, released in 2022 an add-on to the game called Walkabout Mini Golf: Labyrinth, which features a 36 hole mini-golf course set in the world of Labyrinth.
+Mighty Coconut, developer of the virtual reality game Walkabout Mini Golf, released in 2022 an add-on to the game called Walkabout Mini Golf: Labyrinth, which features a 36-hole mini-golf course set in the world of Labyrinth.

+Pinball Machines

+The film was adapted into a pinball machine by Barrels of Fun in 2023.
+The game has sold over 1000 units and is still in production, being the first game produced by Barrels of Fun.
+In general, the game received positive reviews from the public, with it having an 8.4/10 on Pinside.